balancer/docs-v3/docs/concepts/overview/architecture.md

 - Pool: Expose pool math via invariant calculations

 ## Overview
-The diagram shows the core components making up Balancer and their sequence of interactions including the main goal of each interaction.
+The diagram shows the core components that make up Balancer Protocol and the transaction flow through the primary system components.

 ![Router Vault interaction](/images/architecture-1.png)

-1. The [Router]() serves as the initial point of interaction with Balancer.
-It provides a user-friendly interface for Balancer functions and abstracts away direct interactions with the Vault.
+1. The [Router]() serves as the initial point of interaction with the Balancer protocol.
+It provides a user-friendly interface for interacting with the Balancer Vault.

 2. The Router establishes a Transactional Accounting Balance (TAB) with the [Vault]().
 This TAB records all tokens expected to be deposited and withdrawn during operations such as adding and removing liquidity, swaps, and additional liquidity operations like flash loans.